 (b) Severe coughing, causing the child to become red or blue in the face or to make a whooping sound;

 (f) Temperature of one hundred degrees Fahrenheit taken by the auxiliary method when in combination with other symptoms;

 (g) Untreated infected skin patch(es);

-(h) Unusually dark urine and/or grey or white stool; or
+(h) Unusually dark urine and/or grey or white stool if reported; or

 (i) Stiff neck.